-If you are experiencing pain in the area around your big toe joint near your toenail, this could be the first sign of gout.
-Frisco gout patients who have pain in other areas of their body are at greater risk for flare-ups in their feet.
+If you are experiencing pain around your big toe joint near your toenail, this could be the first sign of gout.
+Patients who have pain in other areas of their body are at greater risk for flare-ups in their feet.
 Whether you have localized or extended discomfort, there are ways to limit the problems caused by this condition.

-Gout is a condition that can be aggravated by lifestyle choices such as the types of food you eat and beverages you drink.
-Food and drink high in uric acid can raise your levels and create crystals that cause pressure, stiffness and pain in your joints.
+Gout is a condition that can be aggravated by lifestyle choices such as the types of food you eat and the beverages you drink.
+Food and drink high in uric acid can raise your levels and create crystals that cause pressure, stiffness, and pain in your joints.

 Reduce Red Meat